 Then, write down your business plan with specific goals, ideas, and set a brand name (or use your name) with a business slogan (the purpose of your freelance business).
 Once you have a clear vision (the path your business need to follow), you are ready for the next step.

 You can either start your freelance business as a legal entity by registering it as a limited liability company or run it as a sole proprietorship.
 Both ways are acceptable; you may want to do some research on the pros and cons before deciding (and you can change later on, so no worries).

 If you are unsure, seek help from the professionals to take care of all the legal matters properly.
 After that, depending on the size of your business, you may need to consult an accountant for tax and accounting matters.

 It could be hard to get your first client if you don’t know where to find your freelancing opportunities.
 You need to think about where you can get your freelancing projects based on your business nature.

 If you are unsure, I have a few ideas for your freelancing career:

 - You can look for the right connections from local by joining as many networking and meetup events nearby where you lived and proactively network with other participants.
 Once found, be prepared to take up any opportunities and go for it (even you are not fully equipped with the skills necessary yet).

 - You focus on interacting with a few companies for freelancing projects on a long-term basis.
 If you can find just a few companies impressed with your work, you will get consistent freelance projects for years.

 - You may discover project opportunities from freelancing platforms with large user bases like Upwork and Freelancer.com.

-When you are just starting, it’s quite tricky to get a freelance project as your profile is new and have no review.
+When you are just starting, it’s quite tricky to get a freelance project as your profile is new and has no review.
 So you have to lower down your rate to a minimum to secure a freelance task.